pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Design

 Before designing a bunch of data structures for each table, we tried to think of *abstract data types* that our program can utilize.
 We also tried to think of any abstractions that could cover common attributes of those data types.

+For products table we used a dictionary of `product_id: dept_id` pairs so that we can find any `product_id` in the table as fast as possible (look at [Scalability](README.md#scalability) for a discussion on the tradeoff involved).

 Since each data structure is so simple (each has about a couple instance variables), there seems to be no common attributes between them.
 So we do *not* need to design a class hierarchy using an *abstract class*.

 ## Scalability